FENECON Industrial XL Operating Instructions

 The fire detection system can be connected to an external fire alarm control panel.
 The connection allows alarm and fault signals to be transmitted to an operator FACP.

-Potential-free contacts are available for connection to an external alarm panel:
+Potential-free contacts are available for connecting to an external alarm panel

 • 1 x fire alarm system pre-alarm (NO)